How to Delete Files on Git [3 Effective Methods]

 Can I recover a deleted file in Git?

 Yes, Git provides options to recover deleted files if they haven’t been purged from the commit history.
 You can use the command git checkout commit_hash — file_path to restore the deleted file from a specific commit.
 This command retrieves the file content from the specified commit and places it in your working directory.
 It’s important to note that the commit_hash represents the commit ID where the file was still present, and file_path represents the path to the deleted file within the repository.
-By leveraging this command, you can retrieve deleted files and restore them to your Git repository.
+By using this command, you can retrieve deleted files and restore them to your Git repository.

 What happens if I delete a file without committing the deletion?